 And, at least one of the NSF GRFP recipients hopes her research will bring her back to her alma mater.
 "I would like to be a professor at the University of Kentucky!
 UK has given me so much for the past six years, and I look forward to hopefully being able to give back to my home institution in the future by mentoring and teaching students while also performing research," said Ashley Taylor Stevens.

-Four other UK students received honorable mention recognition from the NSF Graduate Research Fellowship Program.
+Five other UK students received honorable mention recognition from the NSF Graduate Research Fellowship Program.
 The other students recognized were:

 - Sharla Biefeld, a UK doctoral student in experimental psychology/developmental and social psychology from Albuquerque, New Mexico;

 - Tri Andrew Phan, a 2016 UK biosystems engineering graduate from Lexington, pursuing research at University of California, Irvine;